WowzaMediaSystems/wse-plugin-limitpublishedstreambandwidth/README.md

-# wse-plugin-modulelimitpublishedstreambandwidth
+# wse-plugin-limitpublishedstreambandwidth
-BanStreams is a module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) that can automatically disconnect RTMP sources that exceed a set bandwidth rate limit.
+LimitStreamViewers is a module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) that can automatically disconnect RTMP sources that exceed a set bandwidth rate limit.

 ## Prerequisites